 “Everybody is somebody,” Bohanon said.

 Results were life-changing.
-While some can become chronically homeless due to any number of factors, others are simply trying to keep their heads above water during a difficult time.
+While some can become chronically unhoused due to any number of factors, others are simply trying to keep their heads above water during a difficult time.
 They do not seek handouts; they want a hand up.
 The Spirit of Covington managed to connect some people to jobs, vehicles and even to trips back home.
 They helped others secure birth certificates, safety lights and locks for their bicycles, valid IDs and more.
 Yet the need still exists.

-According to Bohanon, many of the homeless people she encountered said that “the hardest thing for us is that we have to watch you go home.”
+According to Bohanon, many of the unhoused people she encountered said that “the hardest thing for us is that we have to watch you go home.”
 While it may be tempting to ignore such issues, doing so does not make them go away.
 What can be done?
 “When there’s a need,” Tuggle said, “someone has to step up.”
-Philips, meanwhile, marveled at the “well of support” that sprang forth from so many different places: the New Life Praise Center, Eastridge Church, Solid Rock Baptist Church, Grace United Methodist Church, Repairers of the Brach, The Salvation Army, The Potter’s House Church and many others.
+Philips, meanwhile, marveled at the “well of support” that sprang forth from so many different places: the New Life Praise Center, Eastridge Church, Solid Rock Baptist Church, Grace United Methodist Church, Repairers of the Breach, The Salvation Army, The Potter’s House Church and many others.

 The essentials are varied and vital, from mental health counselors and good socks to commercial laundry for bed linens.
 Even as churches and leaders across the community rise to meet the needs of the less fortunate, the call to action goes out.
 See someone in their need, whether they are homeless or not.
 As Tuggle said, maybe someday we can find a way to “get past right and wrong and do what is needed.”